Fellowship is a lifetime achievement award in recognition of a person that has dedicated his/her life to Psychology in

 Dr Ann Watts

 Ann Watts is a clinical psychologist whose area of work is neuropsychology.
 She is a Past President of PsySSA and currently chairs Standing Committee on International Relations.
-Ann is President of the International Neuropsychological Society and a Past President of the SA Clinical Neuropsychological Association.
+Ann is also a Past President of the International Neuropsychological Society and the SA Clinical Neuropsychological Association.
 She is Secretary General of the International Union of Psychological Science (IUPsyS) and Treasurer of the Pan African Psychology Union.
 Ann serves on WHO’s International Advisory Group for the Revision of the International Classification of Diseases – 10th Revision (ICD-10) and their Consultation Group on the Classification of Behavioural and Psychological Symptoms in Neurocognitive Disorders for ICD-11.

 Prof Cheryl de la Ray

 Prof Cheryl de la Rey is the Vice-Chancellor and Principal of the University of Pretoria, a position she has held since November 2009.
 Professor de la Rey is registered as a Research Psychologist by the Health Professions Council of South Africa, is a fellow of the Psychological Association of South Africa, a fellow of the Royal Society of South Africa and of the Academy of Science of South Africa.

 She obtained a Bachelor of Arts in 1983 (with distinction in Psychology), Bachelor of Arts Honours in 1984 and Master of Arts in 1986 from the University of Natal both cum-laude, she subsequently obtained her PhD in psychology from the University of Cape Town in 1999.
 Her area of specialisation is Social Psychology.
 Having done her early research in intergroup relations, Prof De la Rey then focused on peace psychology and gender.
 As her career in higher education advanced, she undertook research in leadership, gender and higher education.
 Over the years she has published several journal articles, book chapters and edited books.